timfprogs/ipfstatusmail/README.md

 ### Amount of output

 A schedule can produce a large amount of data and it's possible to get the data sent frequently.
 This doesn't mean it's a good idea.
-For example it's possible to set up a schedule that once an hours sends an analysis of all blocked from the last year.
+For example it's possible to set up a schedule that once an hours sends an analysis of all blocked ip packets from the last year.
 This is unlikely to be useful.

 A better idea would be to set up a schedule to send just enough data to see if the system is working correctly.
 If you spot an error you can then log into the system for further analysis.